Introduction to Darwin Core

 OBIS uses the World Register of Marine Species (WoRMS) as the taxonomic backbone for its system.
 GBIF uses the Catalog of Life.
 Since WoRMS contributes to the Catalog of Life and WoRMS is a requirement for OBIS we will teach you how to do your taxonomic lookups using WoRMS.
 The key Darwin Core terms that we need from WoRMS are scientificNameID also known as the WoRMS LSID which looks something like this "urn:lsid:marinespecies.org:taxname:105838" and kingdom but you can grab the other parts of the taxonomic hierarchy if you want as well as such as taxonRank.

 There are two ways to grab the taxonomic information necessary.
 First, you can use the WoRMS Taxon Match Tool.
 The tool accepts lists of scientific names (each unique name as a separate row in a .txt, .csv, or .xlsx file) up to 1500 names and provides an interface for selecting the match you want for ambiguous matches.
 A brief walk-through using the service is included below.
 A more detailed step-by-step guide on using the WoRMS Taxon Match Tool for the MBON Pole to Pole can be found here.
+Additionally, OBIS has a three-part video series on YouTube about using the tool.

 The other way to get the taxonomic information you need is to use worrms (yes there are two r’s in the package name) or pyworms.